JulieMurray/buildr-documentation/user/pages/02.display/02.front-page/01.top-area/docs.md

 ## What are the elements that make up the display here?

 ## Background Image
 The background image is controlled via the template settings.
-The image here is designed to fill the entire page contents, so in addition to sitting beneath the top area the image will appear below the main page content as well as any other rows of moduels that may be displayed..
+The image here is designed to fill the entire page contents, so in addition to sitting beneath the top area the image will appear below the main page content as well as any other rows of modules that may be displayed..

 ![Background Settings](/images/frontpage/background.png)